AlexTelon/FlexiCharge-Android/README.md

 # Documentation for FlexiCharge Native Android Application

+### Project Guidelines

-## Code structure
+#### Code structure

+* **Class files are categorized into different packages, depending on their application.**
+  Example 1: A map helper class is stored in ".../bolt/helper/MapHelper.kt" Example 2: A QR scanner activity is stored in ".../bolt/activities/QrActivity.kt"

+#### Naming Convention

+* **Camel casing is used for variable names.**
+  Example: A list of chargers is named chargerList

+* **ID's in Layout view's are identified by context, type of view and then name, separated by underscores**
+  Example: A menu button in mainActivity would be named mainActivity_button_menu

 ## The application

 ### Configuration Files

-1. Google Maps SDK API key
+1. **Google Maps SDK API key**
-  * Enter a Google Maps SDK api-key in the file ./app/src/debug/res/values/google_maps_api.xml by replacing `PUT_API_KEY_HERE` with the actual key
+   Enter a Google Maps SDK api-key in the file ./app/src/debug/res/values/google_maps_api.xml by replacing `PUT_API_KEY_HERE` with the actual key

-3. Klarna testing account
+2. **Klarna testing account**
-  * Using klarna requires Klarna Playgrond sample data.
+   Using klarna requires Klarna Playgrond sample data.
 Use these personal details (You will only need to enter email and zip code once, then it will be remembered inside the app):

   ![image-20211011145831799](./images/image-20211011145831799.png)

 ### Build Steps